hkbakke/borgwrapper/README.md

 # Configuration
 By default borgwrapper expects the configuration to be located at `/etc/borgwrapper/config.sh`.
-Ensure restrictive permissions on this file as it exposes the passphrase.
+A example configuration file is included in [config.sh.example](src/config.sh.example) Ensure restrictive permissions on this file as it exposes the passphrase.

     chown root. config.sh